Freedom of religion in Romania: Education

 By law, religious education in schools is optional.
-Each of the 18 legally recognized religious denominations is entitled to offer religion classes, based on its own religious teachings, in schools.
+Each of the 18 legally recognised religious denominations is entitled to offer religion classes, based on its own religious teachings, in schools.
 A denomination may offer classes regardless of the number of students adhering to the denomination in a school.
 The law allows for exceptions where the right of students to attend religion classes cannot be implemented "for objective reasons," without specifying what these reasons may be.

 Under the law, parents of students under 18 years of age are required to request their children’s participation in religion classes, while students 18 and older may themselves ask to attend religion classes.
 Although a student normally takes a school course based on the religious teachings of the denomination to which the student belongs, it is also possible for a student to take a religion course offered by his or her denomination outside the school system and bring a certificate from the denomination to receive academic credit.

 Religion teachers are government employees, but each religious denomination approves the appointment and retention of the teachers of its religion classes.

-The law forbids religious proselytizing in schools.
-If teachers proselytize, the school management decides the punishment based on the conclusions of an internal committee.
+The law forbids religious proselytising in schools.
+If teachers proselytise, the school management decides the punishment based on the conclusions of an internal committee.

 The percentage of schoolchildren opting to take religion classes remained at almost 90 percent and, according to the media, NGOs, and parents’ associations, continued to be the result of manipulation and pressure by the Romanian Orthodox Church as well as the failure of school directors to offer parents alternatives to the religion classes.
 Observers reported school inspectorates did not enforce a ministerial order mandating annual submission of requests to take religion classes and instead considered children’s initial requests to be valid for an entire four-year study cycle.